You must be reporting to the ATO via STP Phase 2

 Click Save and check details to see if anything else needs fixing.

-Lump sum E payments: If you paid a lump sum E payment that related to one financial year, specify which year the payment related to.
-You should also unlink the lump sum E pay item from all employees (Payroll > Pay items > Wages and salary tab > click to open the lump sum E pay item > click the remove icon next to each employee > Save).
-You can now repeat the above steps to move to STP Phase 2.If you paid a lump sum E payment that related to multiple financial years, you'll need to advise the ATO which financial years the payment related to.
+If you paid a lump sum E payment that related to one financial year, specify which year the payment related to.
+You should also remove all employees from the lump sum E payroll category (Payroll > Payroll Categories > Wages tab > click to open the lump sum E payroll category > Employees > deselect all employees > OK > OK).
+You can now repeat the above steps to move to STP Phase 2.If you paid a lump sum E payment that related to multiple financial years, you need to advise the ATO which financial year the payment related to.
 For all the details on how to do this, see Lump sum E payments.

 When no more issues are found, click Transfer business to STP Phase 2.

 Finally, click Send update event to make sure the ATO has the current year-to-date payroll totals for your employees.